juxor/afaq/markdown/secC1.md

 struggle played as much of a role as the needs of the ruling class in the development of the "science":

-> _ "[Economics] changed for a number of reasons.
-For one thing, these guys had won, so they didn't need it so much as an ideological weapon anymore.
-For another, they recognised that they themselves needed a powerful interventionist state to defend industry form the hardships of competition in the open market -- as they had always **had** in fact.
-And beyond that, eliminating people's 'right to live' was starting to have some negative side- effects.
+> _"[Economics] changed for a number of reasons.
+For one thing, these guys had
+> won, so they didn't need it so much as an ideological weapon anymore.
+For
+> another, they recognised that they themselves needed a powerful
+> interventionist state to defend industry form the hardships of competition
+> in the open market -- as they had always **had** in fact.
+And beyond that,
+> eliminating people's 'right to live' was starting to have some negative
+> side-effects.
 First of all, it was causing riots all over the place . . .
-Then something even worse happened -- the population started to organise: you got the beginning of an organised labour movement . . . then a socialist movement developed.
-And at that point, the elites . . . recognised that the game had to be called off, else they **really** would be in trouble . . . it wasn't until recent years that laissez-faire ideology was revived again -- and again, it was a weapon of class warfare . . .
-And it doesn't have any more validity than it had in the early nineteenth century -- in fact it has even **less.** At least in the early nineteenth century . . . [the] assumptions had **some** relation to reality.
-Today those assumptions have **not** relation to reality."_ [**Op.
-Cit.**, pp. 253-4]
+> Then something even worse happened -- the population started to organise:
+> you got the beginning of an organised labour movement . . . then a socialist
+> movement developed.
+And at that point, the elites . . . recognised that the
+> game had to be called off, else they **really** would be in trouble . . . it
+> wasn't until recent years that laissez-faire ideology was revived again --
+> and again, it was a weapon of class warfare . . .
+And it doesn't have any
+> more validity than it had in the early nineteenth century -- in fact it has
+> even **less.** At least in the early nineteenth century . . . [the]
+> assumptions had **some** relation to reality.
+Today those assumptions have
+> **not** relation to reality."_ [ **Op.
+Cit.** , pp. 253-4]

 Whether the _"economics of the rich"_ or the _"economics of the poor"_ win out in academia is driven far more by the state of the class war than by abstract